 - Video output is being routed to a different source: The video output cable might be plugged into another source like a TV or a different display driver.
 This happens when the display configurations from your previous system are not carried to the new one effectively,

 - External devices: This is regarded as the most common factor causing the issue.
-Errors during installation of device drivers or when an external device like mouse or keyboard are plugged in can cause the screen to blacked out completely,
+Errors during installation of device drivers or when an external device like a mouse or keyboard is plugged in can cause the screen to black out completely,

 - Updating drivers: Outdated drivers can cause the black screen issue too while they are being updated.